-It all began with a simple need: to understand how we navigate a universe we live inside but never see directly.
+It all began with a simple need: to understand how we move through a universe we live inside but never see.

 Learning to see differently takes effort.
 Picasso created eleven lithographs of the same bull, each one simpler than the last.
 He kept removing details until just a few essential lines remained, and somehow that captured the bull more truly than the realistic version.
-Abstractionism strips away what obscures until what matters stands alone.
+Abstractionism removes what obscures until only what matters remains.

-Patent practice produces many abstractionists because it trains three critical skills: perspective-switching, seeing the same situation from every actor’s viewpoint at once; examining across layers, like how a computer has hardware and software as distinct realms that interact without collapsing into one thing; and distinguishing causation from response, the difference between “the music made me dance” and “I danced in response to the music.”
+Patent practice produces many abstractionists because it trains three critical skills: perspective-switching, taking the same situation from every actor’s viewpoint at once; examining across levels, like how a computer has hardware and software as distinct domains that interact without collapsing into one thing; and distinguishing causation from response, the difference between “the music made me dance” and “I danced in response to the music.”

 What started as personal exploration became Natural Reality, a way of understanding our process universe.
 My children were the original audience.
-The starting point was simple: if we could see that we build our reality, we could understand how to participate more deliberately in what’s happening.
+If we could understand that we build our reality, we could learn to participate more deliberately in what’s happening.

 “Felix, qui potuit rerum cognoscere causas.”
 (Happy is the one who has been able to know the causes of things.)